ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 Optimism maintains [a token list](https://static.optimism.io/optimism.tokenlist.json) that includes known addresses for many popular tokens.
 You can see the same list with a nicer user interface [here](https://tokenlists.org/token-list?url=https://static.optimism.io/optimism.tokenlist.json).

-For example, looking at the **SNX** token, the [Optimism token list](https://static.optimism.io/optimism.tokenlist.json) returns the following addresses:
+For example, looking at the **SNX** token, the [Superchain token list](https://static.optimism.io/optimism.tokenlist.json) returns the following addresses:

 | ChainID | Network | Address |
 | -: | - | - |